-$4.5 billion upgrading facility confirmed for Sturgeon County - FortSaskOnline.com
+$4.5-billion upgrading facility confirmed for Sturgeon County - FortSaskOnline.com

-Thousands of jobs are going to be coming to the heartland.
+Thousands of jobs are coming to the heartland.

-On Monday (Feb.4), the Canada Kuwait Petrochemical Corporation (CKPC) announced that they're going ahead with a $4.5 billion project to build a propane dehydrogenation plant and a polypropylene upgrading facility in Sturgeon County.
+On Monday (Feb.4), the Canada Kuwait Petrochemical Corporation (CKPC) announced they're going ahead with a $4.5-billion project to build a propane dehydrogenation plant and a polypropylene upgrading facility in Sturgeon County.

 “This project is truly Made-in-Alberta.
 By adding value to resources owned by all Albertans, we’re putting economic diversification first and seizing opportunities to upgrade more resources right here in this province," stated premier Rachel Notley.

-CKPC was approved in 2016 to receive up to $300 million in royalty credits under the first Made-in-Alberta program, to encourage private investment in petrochemical upgrading.
+CKPC was approved in 2016 to receive up to $300-million in royalty credits under the first Made-in-Alberta program, to encourage private investment in petrochemical upgrading.

 “This announcement is the culmination of many years of hard work with our partner to develop a project that is well-positioned to capitalize on Alberta’s abundant supply of propane and undertake value-added processing that benefits all Albertans," said Mick Dilger, president and CEO of Pembina Pipeline Corp.